nishiiut/SpartaHack-8/README.md

 Prepare for Kindergarten!

 Files
 spartahack8.py - Main File to run the code.
-(Please try the 'food' category and 'write your name' category)
+(When trying out this code, please use full size window)(Please try out the 'food' category and 'write your name' category)
 image folder - contains all the images used in the code

 Inspiration